BSc in Information Technology

 Contact the programme administrator.

-Students take 120 credits consisting of 7 compulsory modules.
+Students take 120 credits, consisting of 4 compulsory modules, 2 option modules and a project.